Achintha9533/Analyzing-EEG-signal-using-different-methods/README.md

 Autoregressive (AR) Models

+The primary focus was to analyze the relationship between the critical coupling strength (ϵ c) and the frequency distribution (g(ω)), as well as to evaluate the classification accuracy of each method in identifying epileptogenicity.

-Key Findings
+# Key Findings

-A direct correlation was observed between the estimated g( omega) and the critical coupling strength epsilon_c.
+A direct correlation was observed between the estimated g(ω) and the critical coupling strength ϵ c .

-Method

-Frequency Distribution (g(
-omega))

-Critical Coupling Strength (
-epsilon_c)

-Classification Accuracy

-FFT

-0.4898

-1.3179

-59.06%

-AR

-0.0292

-22.0116

-32.75%

-The FFT method demonstrated the highest frequency distribution and the lowest critical coupling strength.
+The FFT method demonstrated the highest frequency distribution (g(ω)=0.4898) and the lowest critical coupling strength (ϵ c = 1.3179).

-The AR model had the lowest g( omega) and the highest epsilon_c.
+The AR model had the lowest g(ω) (0.0292) and the highest ϵ c (22.0116).

-For classification accuracy, the FFT method was the most reliable, while the AR model was the least accurate.
+For classification accuracy, the FFT method was the most reliable, with an accuracy of 59.06%.

+The AR model was the least accurate, with only 32.75% accuracy.

+# Note:

-Note: The EMD and AR methods were evaluated using a reduced dataset due to high computational costs, which may have impacted their results and could potentially underestimate their true performance.
+The EMD and AR methods were evaluated using a reduced dataset due to high computational costs, which may have impacted their results and could potentially underestimate their true performance.

-Conclusion
+# Conclusion
 The analysis demonstrates that different signal processing methods yield distinct results in the context of EEG signal analysis for epilepsy diagnosis.
 The Fast Fourier Transform (FFT) method proved to be the most reliable and accurate approach among those tested for this specific application.

-Author
+# Author
-Name: Podimarakkala Gurunnanselage Kasun Achintha Perera
+Podimarakkala Gurunnanselage Kasun Achintha Perera (Dated: July 20, 2025)

-Date: July 20, 2025